WorldPlease take me off your list at once.

 The on-line version of The Review, now known as RALPH --- The Review of Arts, Literature, Philosophy, and the Humanities --- has been in business since late 1994.
 It comes out approximately once a month, and has continued the tradition of irritating and beguiling its readers.

 We ask your support.
 Rates are appallingly cheap.
-For $25 a year, you get (from time-to-time) a print-out of some of our most acerbic reviews, and a free copy of one of the recent titles from our publishing arm, Mho & Mho Works.
+For $25, you get (from time-to-time) a print-out of some of our most acerbic reviews, and, best of all, a free copy of the two-volume, critically acclaimed anthology of the Best of Ralph --- also known as The Noisiest Book Review in the Known World.

 You can sign up at once by pressing here: